ombu/you-said-it/README.md

 ## License

-Copyright (c) 2011 OMBU martin@ombuweb.com, except where otherwise noted.
+Copyright 2011 OMBU <martin@ombuweb.com>, except where otherwise noted.

 Permission is hereby granted, free of charge, to any person obtaining a copy of